danielcbright/ymir-attribute-data-bags/README.md

 1. Create your data bags in the `data_bags` directory, you can use the examples as a guide, basically it's `data_bags\bagName\bagItem-open.json`, be sure to end them in `-open.json` because this is the pattern that is looked for when running the encrypt script.

+## Version Data Bags
+Data Bags by default don't have a versioning schema, so we have to create our own.
+There are a couple of issues with Encrypted Data Bags that make it a little more difficult.
+First, all key values are encrypted, so you can't create a key called `version` and just put a value there.
+Second, Chef Infra Server doesn't keep a record of previous Data Bags, it just overwrites what's there with what you provide.

+We get around this by doing a couple of things:

+1. When creating your Data Bag, add a key like this:
+    ```json
+    {
+      "id": "attributes",
+      "version-1": ""
+    }
+    ```
+    Now you can see the version associated with a particular Data Bag even if it's encrypted because the key is always visible.
+Here's what it looks like encrypted, notice the key name is the same (and visible):
+    ```json
+    {
+      "id": "attributes",
+      "version-1": {
+        "encrypted_data": "I0FEZMkGTwkd0vybY4I16C4bLg==\n",
+        "iv": "QCM1KzMNU6NVF6Ph\n",
+        "auth_tag": "4mbRr+1cHcDCpST2X7hSdA==\n",
+        "version": 3,
+        "cipher": "aes-256-gcm"
+      }
+    }
+    ```
+1. Next, we can check the version on disk with the version on the Chef Infra Server prior to uploading the data bag.
+How?
+You just pull the `version-` key from the data bag and do some string manipulation to get the number only, then compare it to what's on the server.
+If the number on disk is higher, then allow the Data Bag to be uploaded, if not, then don't allow it.
+This is best handled by automation, here's an [example Jenkins job](https://github.com/danielcbright/jenkins-chef-shared-library/blob/master/vars/dataBagOps.groovy) that uses some simple bash to get the job done.

 ## Encrypt Data Bags for Committing
 1. Run the `scripts/dbag-ops.sh -l -s <secret file path> [ -p <bagName> ]` which will encrypt each data bag in the